-For most words the top ranked 100 bigrams constitute the feature set that is used to represent the training data.
-If there were ties in the top 100 then there may be more than 100 features, and if the there were fewer than 100 bigrams that occurred more than 5 times then feature selection reduces to choosing all of those bigrams.
+1For most words the 100 top ranked bigrams form the set of candidate features presented to the decision tree learner.
+If there are ties in the top 100 rankings then there may be more than 100 features, and if the there were fewer than 100 bigrams that occurred more than 5 times then all such bigrams are included in the feature set.